romGreen/PhotoTube-Android/README.md

 Build the project by selecting Build -> Make Project to ensure all dependencies are properly downloaded.

-To make full use of PhotoTube_Android, ensure that the PhotoTube_Server is operational, as the app relies on its APIs for backend data.
+To make full use of PhotoTube_Android, ensure that the [PhotoTube-Server](https://github.com/DavidIzhaki/PhotoTube-Server) is running, as the app relies on its APIs for backend data, and that the [PhotoTube-TCP-Server](https://github.com/DavidIzhaki/PhotoTube-TCP-Server) is operational, as the app depends on its TCP recommendations for videos.
 ### Prerequisites
 - PhotoTube_Server running locally
 - Android Studio and SDK set up for Android development